Cook with Sharmila

 Traditionally we soak the dry fruits in Rum for the Christmas fruits cake.

 • Always use only dry fruits for soaking in the liquor.
-No need to soak nuts.
+Soaking nuts is optional, But we can include them as well

-• If possible chop the dry fruits into equal-sized pieces and then soak.
+• Always chop the dry fruits into equal-sized pieces and then soak.

-• While the dry fruits are soaking, once every two days Mix with a clean spoon.
+• While the dry fruits are soaking.
+Mix with a clean spoon after every two days .

-• You can soak up to a year or even more.
+• You can soak up to 6 months or even more.
 More the merrier.
-But handle it cleanly and keep the fruits mixing once every two days.
+But handle it clean and mix or shake the jar after every two days.

 • Store in a sterilized container and place it in a warm place.